ADVERTISEMENT

 (In secret.)

-That's right, "camera" meant "secret.
-Boy we mixed that up.
+That’s right, “camera” meant “secret.”

-(Nothing more beyond)
+(Nothing more beyond.)

-Response to "do you have anything else to say?"
+Response to “Do you have anything else to say?”

 (There can be only one.)

-209. Brutum fulmen
+31. Brutum fulmen

 Invite a girl for a meeting “sub rosa.”

-211. Nullus agenti dies longus est
+33. Nullus agenti dies longus est

-(No day is long for the busy)
+(No day is long for the busy.)

 Stay busy and avoid boredom.

-212. Cui bono?
+34. Cui bono?

-(who benefits?)
+(Who benefits?)

-213. Vox nihili
+35. Vox nihili

-(The voice of nothing)
+(The voice of nothing.)

-A dismissal fo fools for the ages.
+A dismissal for fools for the ages.

-214. Ad finem
+36. Ad finem

 (To the end; at or near the end.)

-215. Amor nummi
+37. Amor nummi

-(Love of money.) phrase
+(Love of money.)

 Call someone greedy in a way they won’t understand.

-216. Arcanum arcanorum
+38. Arcanum arcanorum

 (Secret of secrets.)